 What about travel costs?

 We have videographers throughout the United States and have spent years developing our network.
-Aside from great videographers in major U.S. cities, we have qualified professionals in many smaller cities and towns throughout the country as well.
+Aside from great videographers in major U.S. cities, including the greater Los Angeles area, we have qualified professionals in many smaller cities and towns throughout the country as well.
 As such, there are no travel costs in working with JLB Media Productions.
 We are able to plan and coordinate shoots nationwide with video professionals who understand quality production standards.

 Are your rates negotiable?